 Current Research and Scholarly InterestsI am interested in the prevention and control of critical care-related illnesses and complications, including ventilator-associated pneumonia, spread of nosocomial infections, and prognosis of multiple organ system failure in intensive care units.
 Infections and complications of therapy in immunocompromised hosts, including effects of chemotherapy and hematopoetic stem cell transplants is another interest.

-Assistant Professor of Medicine (Pulmonary and Critical Care) at the Stanford University Medical Center
+Associate Professor of Medicine (Pulmonary and Critical Care) at the Stanford University Medical Center

 Current Research and Scholarly InterestsWe use genetics and genomics methodologies to identify novel ARDS pathobiology; we hope that this will enable identification of novel biomarkers, phenotypes, and treatments for the disease.
 We are building a plasma biobank of critically ill patients at Stanford, with a particular focus on metabolic changes in critical illness.